vmtk/SlicerExtension-VMTK/Docs/CrossSectionAnalysis.md

 ## Acknowledgement

-This module has been developed by SET (Surgeon, Hobbyist developer), matured with expert coaching by Slicer core developer Andras Lasso, co-author.
+This module has been initiated by Saleem Edah-Tally (Surgeon, Hobbyist developer), developed throughout with expert coaching by Slicer core developer Andras Lasso, co-author.